magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 <h2 id="js_init_overview">Overview</h2>

-This topic talks about how to insert a [JavaScript component]({{site.gdeurl}}javascript-dev-guide/bk-javascript-dev-guide.html#js_terms) in the `.phtml` page templates and `.js` in Magento 2.
+This topic talks about how to insert a [JavaScript component]({{site.gdeurl}}javascript-dev-guide/bk-javascript-dev-guide.html#js_terms) in `.phtml` page templates and `.js` files in Magento 2.

-It covers declarative notation, used when initialization is requied, and imperative notation, used in other cases.
+It covers declarative notation, used when initialization is required, and imperative notation, used in other cases.

 We strongly recommend that you use the described approaches and do not add inline JavaScript.